How a Company with a Bad Reputation Can Repair Its Brand

 Avoiding Common Pitfalls and Mistakes

 In contrast, companies like Wells Fargo and Comcast have faced severe criticism for their lack of transparency and accountability.
 Wells Fargo’s mishandling of customer accounts and Comcast’s poor response to customer complaints serve as cautionary tales.
-By prioritizing ethical behavior and open communication, companies can avoid these common pitfalls and work towards a stronger, more positive reputation.
+By prioritizing ethical behavior and open communication, companies can avoid these common pitfalls and work towards a more substantial, positive reputation.

 How Long Does it Take to Repair a Company’s Reputation?